 3. Demographic Service Profile

-LTS operates fewer than 50 vehicles in peak fixed-route service; therefore a demographic profile was not prepared for this plan update.
+LTS operates in an urbanized area of less than 200,000 in population and operates fewer than 50 vehicles in peak fixed-route service; therefore a demographic profile was not prepared for this plan update.

 VII.
 CONTACT INFORMATION